stwagner07/atr-historical-research/docs/aimodels.md

 | **AI21 Jamba** | Language model for text generation and understanding. | Not designed for image processing. | Effective in various NLP tasks; not suitable for OCR. | [AI21 Jamba](https://studio.ai21.com/v2/chat) |
 | **Hugging Face** | Platform providing access to various AI models. | Offers models for both text and image processing. | Performance depends on the selected model; many are effective in OCR/NLP tasks. | [Hugging Face](https://huggingface.co/chat/) |

+## Ethical challenges

+Working with AI raises questions of research integrity and ethics, especially when historical and multilingual sources are concerned.
+AI-powered OCR often performs better on widely used languages such as English and Spanish.
+In addition, AI-based spelling corrections trained on modern and more widespread language use may alter original meanings and ingest anachronisms in texts.
+AI would need to be trained on more diverse sources (including historical and regional texts) to perform better.
+At the moment, AI use still requires a high level of human monitoring.
+When publishing AI-enhanced text, scholars should flag where AI interventions (e.g. spelling corrections) have altered the original and what has been done to check the quality of the AI output.
+In many cases, direct AI text manipulation is not recommended.
+But AI can be used to develop controlled vocabularies or create lists of typical errors.